arjunpmm/dateduration/README.md

     Supported for years between 1960 to 2059

 Returns:

-month_found: boolean variable set to True if month is mentioned else False
-    datedict["start_year"] : 4 digit starting year.
-Type: int
-    datedict["end_year"] : 4 digit starting year.
-Type: int
-    datedict["total_months"]: total number of months
+        month_found: boolean variable set to True if month is mentioned else False datedict["start_year"] : 4 digit starting year.
+Type: int datedict["end_year"] : 4 digit starting year.
+Type: int datedict["total_months"]: total number of months
         datedict["start_month"] : encoded month into an integer (ony returned if both start and end month are present in text) datedict["end_month"] : encoded month into an integer (ony returned if both start and end month are present in text)
-    """
-    #regex to detect year of the form 19xx and 20xx